pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Compilation correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.

-Compilation is the process of converting from a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, and can involve many phases stacked on top of one another.
+Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases.
-Compilation correctness therefore relates the original program the user supplies to the target program that is output by stating that they "do the same thing" by our observation.
+Compilation correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.

 This blog post will explore the complexity of verifying compilation correctness, delve into its mathematical definition, and detail the specific approach we adopted in our research.

 # Difficulties in Proving Compilation Correctness

-"You can't compare apples to oranges" is a good way to sum up one of the main sources of complexity in compilation proofs.
+"You can't compare apples to oranges" aptly summarizes one of the main sources of complexity in compilation proofs.
-The source and target languages that take part in the compilation are different languages that could have completely different memory models or operational behavior.
+The source and target languages involved in compilation are different languages that may have completely different memory models or operational behaviors.
-We (usually) can't prove that the source program and compiled program have the "same" behavior, we must instead prove that they have "related" behavior by some definition of "related" that we must clearly define.
+We (usually) cannot prove that the source program and compiled program have the "same" behavior; instead, we must prove they have "related" behavior according to a clearly defined notion of what "related" means.

 We can use the analogy of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.
 An English sentence is trying to carry along with it a certain logical meaning.